IPdotSetAF/EZButton/README.md

 # EZButton
 Arduino library that transforms raw button/touch inputs into events easily.

 Subscribe to Pressed/Released/Hold/HoldReleased events with as many buttons as you want.
-Customize time thresholds.
+Customize time thresholds and debouncing.
 Works with any button read method.

 > [!IMPORTANT]
 > If you found this library helpful, please consider leaving a Star⭐